Rotorsoft/flow/README.md

 The flow is initialized with a map of actions, optional parameters, the reducer, and optional callbacks (_invoked_, _shifted_) for tracing and debugging actions. **_The injected action map allows composition without coupling modules_**.

-The returned coroutine must be started with a **root action** and can be successively invoked with state payloads following the Observer pattern.
+The returned coroutine must be started with a **root action** and can be successively invoked with transition payloads.
 It always returns its internal structure including the current state and scope.

 Actions are internally invoked with 3 arguments: **(state, scope, { params, actions })**.